 If at any time you find stimulation bothersome, use your patient programmer to turn the neurostimulation down or off.
 Tell your doctor if you experience any significant or recurring problems.

 Some people report feeling worried because they don’t feel stimulation all the time.
-If this is a concern of yours, keep in mind that your doctor may have programmed your neurostimulator to turn on and off at regular intervals.
+If this is a concern of yours, please speak to your doctor.
 In addition, quick movements or a change in posture may move the implanted lead closer to your sacral nerve.
 This can feel like an unexpected change in stimulation sensation even though the stimulation level has not changed.
 If you are not receiving adequate symptom relief, contact your doctor.

 Depending on your programmed settings, you might not feel a sensation.
 It's important to base the effectiveness of the therapy on your symptoms, not whether or not you feel a sensation.